aghaynes/DM_secuTrial_recipes/data_linkage/README.md

 ![datahead](fig/data_head.png "datahead")

-There are four IDs in this table. `mnppid`, `mnpdocid', `mnpptnid` and `mnpvisid`.
+There are four IDs in this table. `mnppid`, `mnpdocid`, `mnpptnid` and `mnpvisid`.
 A description of these, and some others are included in the following table.

 ID name | Description
 --------|--------------